 In conclusion, thawing terrestrial permafrost will lead to carbon release under a warmer world (high confidence).
 However, there is low confidence on the timing, magnitude and linearity of the permafrost climate feedback owing to the wide range of published estimates and the incomplete knowledge and representation in models of drivers and relationships.
-It is projected that CO2 released from permafrost will be 18 (3.1–41) PgC per 1°C by 2100 with the relative contribution of CO2 vs CH4 remaining poorly constrained.
-Permafrost carbon feedbacks are included among the underrepresented feedbacks quantified in Figure 5.29.
+It is projected that CO2 released from permafrost will be 18 (3.1–41) PgC °C–1 by 2100, with the relative contribution of CO2 vs CH4 remaining poorly constrained.
+Permafrost carbon feedbacks are included among the under-represented feedbacks quantified in Figure 5.29.

 [END BOX 5.1 HERE]